 New transit trips

 The change in corridor transit ridership is a predictor of the success of BRT.
 This measure considers the existing ridership in the corridor and the predicted ridership that would result from the investment in BRT in order to indicate the return on investment of the capital infrastructure and branded service.
 Existing ridership in the corridor is defined as passenger boardings that occur on the same street as the proposed BRT infrastructure or on a nearby parallel street, and will be based on stop-level ridership data to capture full routes and route segments that serve the proposed BRT corridor.
 Instead of only measuring total predicted ridership, this provides insight into where already strong ridership corridors may be strengthened through BRT investment as well as where investment in BRT may tap into latent demand for higher quality transit service than exists today.
-This metric will only be used in Phase 2 of the evaluation.
+Ridership will be estimated for a representative alignment for each corridor and will not reflect the individual options within each corridor.
+This metric will only be used in Tier 2 of the evaluation.

 Operating cost per passenger trip

 This metric provides an even comparison between operating plans and potential BRT alignments of the cost of providing each passenger trip.
 BRT service has the ability to achieve higher ridership and productivity levels than traditional bus service, which should result in lower operating costs per rider.
-This metric will only be used in Phase 2 of the evaluation, however operating costs will be developed as information during the Phase 1 process.
+This metric will only be used in Tier 2 of the evaluation, however operating costs will be developed as information during the Tier 1 process.

 Capital cost per passenger trip

 Depending on the level of amenities and the existing constraints of a corridor, BRT can have different capital construction costs.
 This metric indicates the return on capital investment in terms of predicted ridership.
-This metric will only be used in Phase 2 of the evaluation, however capital costs will be developed as information during the Phase 1 process.
+This metric will only be used in Tier 2 of the evaluation, however capital costs will be developed as information during the Tier 1 process.

 Total people + jobs serviced